 Will I be searched?

-All visitors to HMP Belmarsh will be searched on their way to the visits hall.
+All visitors to HMP Belmarsh will be searched on their way to the visits hall, on entry, this will include removing shoes, belts, jewellery and outer garments, coats and jackets.
+These garments will then be placed in a tray and passed through an x-ray machine.
 A prison officer will carry out a rub down and metal detection search.
-Coats, jackets and shoes will be x-rayed.

 Inside the visits hall